-The GAMMA family is full of passionate and committed individuals who come together for their love of MMA.
+This is the start of our Feature interview series, designed to share the inspiring stories of the GAMMA family – passionate and committed individuals who come together for their love of MMA.

 One such individual is Alexa Lucido from San Diego, California.
 Lucido has successfully transitioned from athlete to a fight coordinator and striking coach.
 A member of Steel MMA and Fitness, she recently travelled to Amsterdam for the GAMMA World Championships 2021 as part of the support team for GAMMA USA.